Edit Distance for Pushdown Automata: Finite edit distance from pushdown to regular languages

-In this section we consider the problem of deciding whether the edit distance from a PDA to an NFA is finite.
 We start with a reduction of the problem.
 Given a language $\lang$, we define $\prefix{\lang} = \{ u : u$ is a prefix of some word from $\lang \}$.
-We call an automaton $\aut$ \emph{safety} if every state of $\aut$ is accepting.
-Note that a automata is not necessarily total, i.e. some states might not have an outgoing transition for some input symbols, and thus a safety automata does not necessarily accept all words.
+We call an automaton $\aut$ a \emph{safety automaton} if every state of $\aut$ is accepting.
+Note that automata are not necessarily total, i.e. some states might not have an outgoing transition for some input symbols, and thus a safety automaton does not necessarily accept all words.
 Note that for every NFA $\aut_N$, the language $\prefix{\lang({\aut_N})}$ is the language of a safety NFA.
 We show that $\FED(\PDA, \NFA)$ reduces to $\FED$ from $\PDA$ to safety NFA.

-\begin{lemma} Let $\aut_P$ be a PDA and $\aut_N$ an NFA.
+\begin{lem} Let $\aut_P$ be a PDA and $\aut_N$ an NFA.
 The following inequalities hold: